 So, do we recommend the Disneyland Hotel?
 Well, if you are only planning to go to Disneyland once, have no budget restrictions and are planning on actually spending some time at your hotel, then sure, why not?
 It’s cute, its fun, your kids(or your inner child) will love it.

 But, if you’re like most people and have to have a budget for your vacations, then I suggest you stay off property.
 There are some hotels that are actually closer to the Parks and if that’s where you are planning to spend most of your time anyway, then blowing your budget on your hotel is probably not the best idea.

 What do you think?
 Have you stayed on property at Disneyland?
 Do you recommend it?
-Let me know!
+Let us know!